rrc-spring2025-karanveersingh/assignment_module_03/README.md

 ## Automatic Teller Machine Simulator

 This program allow us to know about Pixell River Financial customers can deposit or withdraw money by the help of simulated ATM.

+## [Interest update program]
+{This program helps to calculate the interest to customers account based on their current balance the which helps the customer to grow over time}